zhangxiang0822/ShiftShareSEStata/README.md

 # BartikSEStata
-Confidence intervals in shift-share designs, also called [Bartik 1991](https://research.upjohn.org/up_press/77/) designs using procedures from [Adão, Kolesár, and Morales (2019)](https://doi.org/10.1093/qje/qjz025).
+COmpute confidence intervals in shift-share designs, also called [Bartik 1991](https://research.upjohn.org/up_press/77/) designs using procedures from [Adão, Kolesár, and Morales (2019)](https://doi.org/10.1093/qje/qjz025).

 # Installation of the package
 To install the package from Github, you may download the `reg_ss.ado`, `reg_ss.sthlp`, `ivreg_ss.ado`, and `ivreg_ss.sthlp`, and put them into the Stata personal ado directory.